elmahio/documentation/docs/setup-uptime-monitoring.md

 ## Canonical checks

 Canonical checks are a range of checks implemented by us.
 It checks the URL of the uptime checks by running through a range of different best practices.
 Examples are HTTP to HTTPS redirect, correct use of redirect status code, and more checks.

+## Security headers check

+Security headers are HTTP response headers that instruct browsers how to behave when handling your site's content.
+Missing or misconfigured headers like `Content-Security-Policy`, `X-Frame-Options`, and `Strict-Transport-Security` can leave your site exposed to attacks such as XSS and clickjacking. elmah.io inspects the headers returned by your endpoint daily and logs any potential issues found.

+## ELMAH check

+A common misconfiguration is leaving the ELMAH log viewer publicly accessible, which can expose sensitive error details and stack traces to anyone who finds the URL. elmah.io checks your endpoint daily and logs a warning if a publicly reachable ELMAH page is detected.